atomone-hub/govgen/README.md

 7. Removed ability for validators to vote on proposals with delegations, they can only use their own stake
 8. Removed community spend proposal
 9. Allowed setting different voting periods for different proposal types
 10. Stake automatically 50% of balance for accounts that have more than 25 $GOVGEN at genesis initialization.
 The resulting stake distribution will provide approximately the same voting power to all genesis validators.
-Accounts will automatically stake to 5 validators if balance is less than 500 $GOVGEN, 10 validators if balance is less than 10000 $GOVGEN and 20 validators if more, uniformly.
+Accounts will automatically stake to a maximum of 5 validators if 50% of the balance is less than 500 $GOVGEN, a maximum of 10 validators if less than 10,000 $GOVGEN and a maximum of 20 validators if more, uniformly.
+The number of validators elected for the delegations is not a constant because it depends on the state of the distribution.